Toucaan/toucaan.docs/docs/environment.md

 Start small with just desktop environment initially.
 Take it a step further to supporting mobile next, and so on until you cover the remaining scope of Intrinsic Design.
 :::

+## The Color Palette

-## Configuration
+### Configuration
 In the last chapter we were introduced to the `_config.scss` file that Toucaan requires to link stylesheets with the app's HTML.

 Break down your default styling strategy into smaller device-compatible units that are uniquely configurable.
 For example, handling the notch on a few common smart phones isn't a concern for the desktop css.

-## Color Palette
 Decide on a color palette, choose the right typefaces or host a font-family yourself, typeset with a few sane initial defaults, paint a selection or inactive state color–there are so many css configurations possible!

-## Inline Documentation
-Toucaan's [submodule](https://github.com/Toucaan/toucaan) comes with in-line documentation throughout in order to help you configure the css of your application easily with proper understanding.
-Questions or contributions on the same are most welcome.